 Synopsys offers the results of the analysis completed by Coverity Quality Advisor on registered projects at no charge to registered open source developers.

 Static analysis is a set of processes for finding source code defects and vulnerabilities.

 In static analysis, the code under examination is not executed.
 As a result, test cases and specially designed input datasets are not required.
 Examination for defects and vulnerabilities is not limited to the lines of code that are run during some number of executions of the code, but can include all lines of code in the codebase.

-Additionally, Coverity's implementation of static analysis can follow all the possible paths of execution through source code (including interprocedurally) and find defects and vulnerabilities caused by the conjunction of statements that are not errors independent of each other.
+Additionally, Synopsys's implementation of static analysis can follow all the possible paths of execution through source code (including interprocedurally) and find defects and vulnerabilities caused by the conjunction of statements that are not errors independent of each other.

 Some examples of defects and vulnerabilities found by Coverity Quality Advisor include:

 The consequences of each type of defect or vulnerability are dependent on the specific instance.
 For example, unsafe use of signed values may cause crashes, lead to unexpected behavior, or lead to an exploitable security vulnerability.

 Your project may already be registered with Coverity Scan, please check at scan.coverity.com.
 If your project is not already listed, sign up and click on Add project and register your new project Finally fill out the resulting form and click Submit.

 Register your project with Coverity Scan by completing the project registration form found at scan.coverity.com.
 Upon your completion of project registration (including acceptance of the Scan User Agreement) and your receipt of confirmation of registration of your project, you will be able to download the Software required to submit a build of your code for analysis by Coverity Scan.
 You may then download the Software, complete a build and submit your Registered Project build for analysis and review in Coverity Scan.
 Coverity Scan is only available for use with open source projects that are registered with Coverity Scan.